Beit Zayit: Beit Zayit Reservoir

 Nearby is a dam, built to collect winter flood waters and create the Beit Zayit Reservoir, meant to slow down the flow of the Nahal Sorek and allow water to seep into the Western Mountain Aquifer, a task it seems has not been doing properly, due to insufficient geotechnical and hydrological studies in preparation to the project.
+It's possible to take the Loop Trail to the Reservoir.

 Dinosaur footprints

 In 1962, dinosaur footprints were discovered in the garden of one of Beit Zayit's residents, and are on display at the Hebrew University of Jerusalem.
 This is the only place in Israel where evidence of dinosaurs was discovered, and one of few such sites in the Middle East.

 Archaeology

 Multiple salvage excavations have been conducted in the village over the years.
 These excavations revealed remains from several periods, including a farmhouse from the late Iron Age, associated with a local flint industry, that remained active until the Hellenistic period.
 It is possibly linked to the nearby ancient settlement of Tel Motza.
 Additionally, structures from the Hasmonean era were uncovered, along with numerous buildings from the Roman and Byzantine periods, including a Roman-era workshop and a monumental building from the Byzantine period.